by Andrew Arnett

 F@ck Area 51.
 If you want dead aliens, storm the Vatican instead.
 Of course, that would be difficult to do on a normal day.
 Damn near impossible now that the entire country of Italy is shut down because of Corona Virus.
 Maybe they caught wind of such a scheme?
 I’m imagining Trump’s Space Force planning to do just that, in hopes of releasing free energy technology to the entire world.
 Great countries, after all, do great things.

 Chances are we’re not going to find out what’s down there anytime soon.
 And until Full Disclosure occurs, those of us engaged in UFO research will have to contend ourselves with the evidence at hand.
-Turns out there is plenty of clues embedded in historic religious art.
+Turns out there are plenty of clues embedded in historic religious art.
 In our last article, we examined the anomalous saucer shaped object in the 1710 painting The Baptism of Christ, by Aert De Gelde.
 Today, we’re going to examine a painting which suggests, to my eyes, an entire fleet of flying saucers.

 The Miracle of the Snow was painted by Masolino Da Panicale, sometime around 1400.
 Here, the artist depicts the legend of a mysterious snow fall that was said to have taken place in Rome on a hot day in August during the fourth century.
 The painting shows Jesus and Mary hovering overhead in what historians describe as a cloud, while townspeople below look at the snow on the ground.